 Other green technologies Mannari's team is developing include "UV-curable" coatings (cured with ultraviolet light) made from soybean oil.

-To learn more about the Coatings Research Institute and the College of Technology at Eastern Michigan University, please visit the website at http://www.emich.edu/cri/index.html.
+To learn more about the Coatings Research Institute and the College of Technology at Eastern Michigan University, visit the EMU Coatings Research Institute homepage.